What is an Associate of Arts Degree?

 How long does an Associate of Arts (AA) degree take?

-Students pursuing an Associate in Arts degree are typically required to complete between 48 and 60 semester hours of coursework.
+Students pursuing an Associate of Arts degree are typically required to complete between 48 and 60 semester hours of coursework.
 While an AA allows for students to take several electives of their choosing, the degree also has several required areas of study, which usually include communications (written and oral), humanities (ethics, music appreciation, etc.), social sciences (psychology, anthropology, etc.), natural sciences (biology, physics, chemistry, etc.) and foundational mathematics.
 On average, an AA program includes roughly 15 to 20 hours of elective coursework and 30 to 50 hours of structured core coursework.

 Transfer and Articulation Agreements

 Benefits of An Associate of Arts (AA) Degree

 Earning an AA degree has several benefits.
 The credits earned in an Associate of Arts program at a community college are typically far less expensive than the same credits earned at a four-year higher education institution.
 As long as you earn your AA degree at a regionally accredited community college and/or at a community college that has established articulation agreements with a university you want to attend, you can really get a good deal on your education.

 An Associate of Arts degree is also an excellent stepping stone into a bachelor’s degree program at a four-year college or university.
 If you didn’t shine academically in high school, earning a good GPA in an AA degree program provides you a second chance to prove that you have the academic acumen and skill set to succeed at a four-year university.

 Finally, an associate degree will provide you the opportunity to explore various disciplines and career fields.
 If you’re not quite sure which major or career you want to pursue, an associate degree will allow you to explore your options and make up your mind without incurring the cost of a full bachelor’s program.